systemcarl/weblog/articles/about-me.md

 with a repurposed front-end from a pre-existing open-source project, OpenTender.

 One of the most valuable experiences of this project was when
     I supervised aspiring developers studying at local colleges as they worked on co-op terms or student-led projects.
-Endless hours reviewing student code, untangling git commits, and lecturing on topics of best practice
+I spent endless hours reviewing student code, untangling git commits, and lecturing on topics of best practice,
-     was an enlightening exercise in leadership and project management.
+      which were enlightening practice in leadership and project management.

 Since finishing my work on the MRKTBOX project, I have continued studying,
     researching, and experimenting;